Map: 1:4,000 2m contours. Mapper: Ted Good. Map updates 3/5/2026.

 Testudo statues used black X. Testudo, (UMD mascot), is a giant turtle.

-Helicopter is mapped as a helicopter-shaped building.
+A helicopter is mapped as a helicopter-shaped building.

-Large electrical and HVAC boxes are mapped as small buildings (usually minimum sized, but some are large enough to be mapped actual size and shape)
+Large electrical and HVAC boxes are mapped as small buildings (usually minimum sized, but some are large enough to be mapped actual size and shape).

 The following are not mapped: